Green Coding for Cloud

 The Hidden Cost of Inefficient Code

 Every unnecessary API call, every unoptimized database query, and every oversized container image contributes to energy waste.
 In large-scale cloud deployments, these inefficiencies compound dramatically.
+A single poorly optimized microservice can consume more resources than an entire well-architected application.

 Practical Steps to Green Your Code